Ananya2003Gupta/Gamer-bot/README.md

 # Gamer-bot
-Cool bot to play rock, paper, scissor with ;)
+Cool Telegram bot to play rock, paper, scissor with ;)

 Prerequisites:
 To run the project successfully, you need to install the python-telegram-bot using the command